-Appendix E herein.
+&lt;sup>11 Appendix E herein.

-42. A core bundle should be available four weeks before the date of the trial so that it can be referenced in the skeleton arguments of both sides.
-It should only contain the essential documents necessary to resolve the issues in the case.
-By way of illustration, the Core Bundle might include 4 key liability documents, 2 essential quantum documents, the skeleton arguments, the minutes of the experts' meeting and an essential legal authority or extract.

-If non-essential documents are included, then any costs arising from the inclusion of these documents are likely to be ordered to be paid by the party responsible for their inclusion, regardless of the outcome of the proceedings.

-- 43. Trial bundle 1 should comprise all the key documents including: - (i) Pleadings; - (ii) Skeleton arguments; - (iii) Written opening and response, if directed; - (iv) Uncontentious case summary and list of issues; as per paragraph 31 above; - (v) List of relevant facts, agreed or in dispute; - (vi) Updated breakdown of expected legal and experts' costs to the date of the trial; - (vii) Written statements of witnesses, if directed; - (viii) Agreed chronology. - (ix) Written opening and written response, if directed.

-44. Trial bundle 2 and following (TB2A etc) should include the experts' reports and exhibits with pages numbered sequentially and indexed.

-45. All other bundles (numbered TB3 and sequentially thereafter) should be prepared as follows:

-- (i) There should be only one copy of any document, unless there is a good reason to do otherwise; - (ii) Documents and correspondence should be in chronological order; - (iii) A contract or other documents essential to the case made by either party may be included additionally at a separate tab;

-- (iv) Manuscript documents and those which are not fully legible should be transcribed; - (v) Documents should be printed on one side only; - (vi) Bundles should not contain more than 300 single sided sheets; - (vii) Bundles should be paginated running from 1 sequentially to the final page of that bundle; - (viii) Bundles should be indexed, but it will not be necessary to index a chronological bundle of contemporaneous documents; - (ix) Bundles should be numbered and named on the outside spine and inside front cover, TB3, TB4 etc.. - (x) Dividers or tabs may assist in the organisation of a bundle; - (xi) Large documents should be placed in an easily accessible separate file; - (xii) There should be an agreed bundle of authorities which should includea small number of key cases which a judge will need to read in fullbefore the trial.
-These will be asterisked; - (xiii) The other authorities should have the sections marked or highlighted which the judge should read before the trial.
-The parties should proceed on the basis that in the preparation of bundles of authorities less is more; - (xiv) The costs of copying legal authorities which are not relied upon and which are mere surplusage are unlikely to be recovered from the other side; - (xvi) The bundle(s) of authorities should be numbered sequentially and should be available, at the latest two weeks before the trial so cases can be referenced in the plaintiff's skeleton argument.
+- (vi) Updated breakdown of expected legal and experts' costs to the date of the trial; - (vii) Written statements of witnesses, if directed; - (viii) Agreed chronology. - (ix) Written opening and written response, if directed. - 48.
+Trial bundle 2 and following (TB2A etc) should include the experts' reports and exhibits with pages numbered sequentially and indexed. - 49.
+All other bundles (numbered TB3 and sequentially thereafter) should be prepared as follows: - (i) There should be only one copy of any document, unless there is a good reason to do otherwise; - (ii) Documents and correspondence should be in chronological order; - (iii) A contract or other documents essential to the case made by either party may be included additionally at a separate tab; - (iv) Manuscript documents and those which are not fully legible should be transcribed; - (v) Bundles should not consist of more than 300 pages; - (vi) Bundles should be paginated running from 1 sequentially to the final page of that bundle; - (vii) Bundles should be indexed, but it will not be necessary to index a chronological bundle of contemporaneous documents; - (viii) Electronic dividers or tabs may assist in the organisation of a bundle; - (ix) Large documents should be placed in a separate file, clearly labelled and uploaded to Box; - (x) There should be an agreed bundle of authorities which should include a small number of key cases which a judge will need to read in full before the trial.
+These will be asterisked; - (xi) The other authorities should have the sections marked or highlighted which the judge should read before the trial.
+The parties should

-46. All trial bundles should be produced at least 2 weeks before the trial commences.

-47. The Commercial Judge will endeavour to produce a judgment as soon as possible after the conclusion of the case.
+- proceed on the basis that in the preparation of bundles of authorities less is more; - (xii) The bundle(s) of authorities should be numbered sequentially and should be available, at the latest two weeks before the trial so cases can be referenced in the plaintiff's skeleton argument. - 50.
+All trial bundles should be uploaded to BOX at least 2 weeks before the trial commences. - 51.
+The Commercial Judge will endeavour to produce a judgment as soon as possible after the conclusion of the case.
 Accordingly any judgment should normally be available within 6 weeks after the conclusion of a case although more complex cases may take longer.